-The Management Board agreed that the content and structure of the OOCD annual report provided all the The same structure has been used for this year's report The Board found the report gave assurance about work undertaken information and assurance they needed.
+The Management Board The same structure has been used for (To be completed

+agreed that the content and this year's report after 29th June)

+structure of the OOCD annual

+report provided all the

+information and assurance

+they needed.

 This year's self-assessment was based on five randomly selected cases which were audited by the Head of Service and members of the Management Board.
 The findings indicate strong adherence to National Standards: